-Students enrolled in kindergarten in a public school or while enrolled in first grade if the student was not previously enrolled in kindergarten in a public school are required to have an oral health assessment completed by a dental professional.
+Students enrolled in transitional kindergarten/kindergarten in a public school or while enrolled in first grade if the student was not previously enrolled in kindergarten in a public school are required to have an oral health assessment completed by a dental professional.
 Please contact the main office if you have questions about this requirement.

-Vision, Hearing and Scoliosis
+Vision and Hearing

-Students will be screened for vision, hearing and scoliosis.
+Students will be screened for vision and hearing.
 GVA will adhere to Education Code Section 49450 et. seq., as applicable to the grade levels served by the school.